 "Many-though not all-sponsors of multiple properties tend to look at their maturity list and their portfolio leverage to make sure they're staggering things well and keeping a good balance of overall capitalization.
 They're managing their mortgages to ensure they're not lumping them all up to have similar maturity dates.
 They want to have a good balance-and get ahead of it-by evaluating their options well before their maturity year," Farnsworth says.
 Being proactive and not waiting to see where rates are 12 to 24 months down the road has helped Freeman Webb mitigate the interest rate risk for its investors.
-Others who were hoping for rates to come down have run into the scenario of being unable to refinance out of their existing loans-which, in some cases, has forced them to sell the asset or contribute additional capital to the property Many though not all-sponsors of multiple properties tend to look at their maturity list and their portfolio leverage to make sure they're staggering things well and keeping a good balance of overall capitalization. -Stephen Farnsworth, Walker & Dunlop Farnsworth explains what was unique about the Freeman Webb transaction, as an example, was that the market had slowed in the latter half of 2022, and capital stopped flowing.
+Others who were hoping for rates to come down have run into the scenario of being unable to refinance out of their existing loans-which, in some cases, has forced them to sell the asset or contribute additional capital to the property in order to refinance.
+Details of a proactive refi Farnsworth explains what was unique about the Freeman Webb transaction, as an example, was that the market had slowed in the latter half of 2022, and capital stopped flowing.
 "The rising rates caused a lot of debt funds to hit the sidelines in addition to banks who were already on pause," says Farnsworth, "and then life companies really couldn't underwrite their credit parameters to get the appropriate leverage.
 But the agencies, Freddie Mac and Fannie Mae, remained active, especially for strong sponsors like Freeman Webb and properties with an affordability element that ties to their 'mission' housing goals."
 He goes on to say that Freeman Webb was astute in recognizing those market dynamics and knew they were sitting on a portfolio of attractive mission housing that would align with the agency goals.
 "They took advantage Freeman Webb Company, AMO®, is one of many real estate investment companies working on refinances or seeking additional options in this rate-increasing market.